 There are no restrictions on hull design and fins are allowed.

-There are currently only two manufacturers of surf specific kayaks in North America; Wold Ski Custom in Arcata, CA and Murky Water Kayaks in Ontario, Canada.
+There are currently only two manufacturers of surf specific kayaks in North America; Soul Waterman and Murky Water Kayaks, both located in Canada.
 Other brands of surf kayaks are imported including Mega Surf Kayaks, Ride Surf Kayaks, Valley Surf Kayaks from the UK and Watertech Surf Machines from Portugal.
+Performance Paddlesports, based in the San Francisco Bay Area has Mega and Valley surf kayaks available to demo.

 The performance of a surf specific kayak on a wave is significantly greater than a whitewater or sea kayak.
 The flat planing surface of the hull gives the potential for almost unlimited speed and the rails (edges) of the kayak and fins (HP kayaks), give tremendous grip and drive through turns.
 Surf kayaks are available in (polyethylene) plastic, fiberglass, carbon and Kevlar and other exotic materials.
 Plastic surf kayaks are the most affordable and great when you are learning to surf because they are incredibly durable.
 They are typically heavier than other constructions and the weight of the surf kayak will affect it’s performance on the wave.
 A lighter kayak is preferable for more advanced moves but they also tend to be more fragile.
 There are extremely durable lightweight constructions available but at significant cost.
 Expect to pay around $1,000 for a plastic kayak and in excess of $2,000 for the lightest available.